theorod93/multiView_manifoldLearning/README.md

 Provides an R code that was used in simulating data under various conditions/scenarios.

 ## Examples
-Provides examples for all multi-view manifold learning algorithms.
-The examples presented are based on exploring the Caltech7 dataset.
+For all the real and simulated data, the same approach was taken.
+This directory provides examples of applying all multi-view manifold learning algorithms.
+Although the examples presented are based on exploring the Caltech7 dataset, the same methodology was used for all dataset presented in the manuscript.

 ## Real Data
 - Handwritten Digits: https://archive.ics.uci.edu/ml/datasets/Multiple+Features